pirafrank/dotfiles/README.md

 cd && git clone https://github.com/pirafrank/dotfiles.git
 ```

 Then symlink config you want to use or install them all running `zsh install.sh all`.
-You can also symlink a specific set of dotfiles by running `zsh install.sh SET_NAME`.
+You can also symlink a specific set of dotfiles by running `zsh install.sh SOME_FEATURE`.
 Check the script content to know more.

 `~/.zsh_custom` is automatically sourced if it exists.
 Create it to add any machine-specific non-interactive (doesn't print to sysout) entries.
 If you need to add interactive scripts, or scripts that output to sysout, please create `~/.zsh_custom_pre`.
 It will be loaded in `~/.zshrc` BEFORE Powerlevel10k caching.
 This is to enable Powerlevel10k instant prompt.